French Navy: 20th and 21st centuries

 Between the World Wars, the Navy modernized and expanded significantly, even in the face of limitations set by the 1922 Washington Naval Treaty.
 New additions included the heavy and fast "super-destroyers", the battleships, and the submarine which was the largest and most powerful of its day.

-From the start of World War II, the Navy was involved in a number of operations, participating in the Battle of the Atlantic, the Norwegian Campaign, the Dunkirk evacuation and, briefly, the Battle of the Mediterranean.
-However, after the fall of France in June 1940, the Navy was obligated to remain neutral under the terms of the armistice that created the truncated state of Vichy France.
-Worldwide, some 100 naval vessels and their crews heeded General Charles de Gaulle's call to join forces with the British, but the bulk of the fleet, including all its capital ships, transferred loyalty to Vichy French Navy (Marine de Vichy).
-Concerned that the German Navy might somehow gain control of the ships, the British mounted an attack on Mers-el-Kébir, the Algerian city where many of them were harbored.
-The incident poisoned Anglo-French relations, leading to Vichy reprisals and a full-scale naval battle at Casablanca in 1942 when the Allies invaded French North Africa.
-But the confrontations were set aside once the Germans occupied Vichy France.
-The capital ships were a primary goal of the occupation, but before they could be seized they were scuttled by their own crews.
-A few small ships and submarines managed to escape in time, and these joined de Gaulle's Free French Naval Forces, an arm of Free France that fought as an adjunct of the Royal Navy until the end of the war.
+During the first two years of World War II, the French Navy participated in the Battle of the Atlantic, the Norwegian campaign, the Dunkirk evacuation and, briefly, the Battle of the Mediterranean.
+However, after the fall of France in June 1940, the Navy was obligated to remain neutral under the terms of the armistice that created Vichy France.
+Approximately 100 French warships around the world joined the Free French under Charles de Gaulle, but the bulk of the French Navy, including all its capital ships, declared their allegiance to Vichy France.
+On 3 July 1940, Force H of the Royal Navy launched an attack on Mers-el-Kébir in Algeria to prevent the French fleet there from falling into German hands, destroying or damaging several French warships.
+In 1942, the Vichy Navy fought the Naval Battle of Casablanca when the Allies invaded French North Africa, but the confrontations were set aside once the Germans occupied Vichy France.
+The capital ships were a primary target for the Germans, but before they could be seized they were scuttled by their own crews.
+A few small ships and submarines managed to escape in time, and these joined the Free French Naval Forces, an arm of Free France that fought as an adjunct of the Royal Navy until the end of the war.
 In the Pacific theatre as well, Free French vessels operated until the Japanese capitulation; was present at the Japanese Instrument of Surrender.

 The Navy later provided fire support and troop transport in the Indochina War, the Algerian War, the Gulf War, and the Kosovo War.

 Since 2000, the Navy has given logistical support to the War in Afghanistan (2001–2021) as well as the global war on terror.
 In 2011, it assisted Opération Harmattan in Libya.

 The French Navy as planned for the late 2030s: a Bâtiment ravitailleur de forces (fleet tanker) conducts simultaneous underway replenishment with the Future French aircraft carrier and with a Frégate de défense et d'intervention (Defence and Intervention Frigate).